princomp/princomp.github.io/source/docs/programming_and_computer_usage/installing_software.md

 For this, and regardless of your current operating system, you will need a [Virtual Machine](https://en.wikipedia.org/wiki/Virtual_machine) manager.

 #.
-There are many (free) options to chose from, let us mention
+There are many (free) options to choose from, let us mention
     #.
 [Virtual Box](https://www.virtualbox.org/) (for Windows, Linux and Mac),
     #.
 [QEMU](https://www.qemu.org) (for Windows, Linux and Mac),
     #.
 [Hyper-V](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v) (for Windows),
 #.
-Download a version of "Microsoft Operating Systems" from [Azure Dev Tools for Teaching](https://aka.ms/devtoolsforteaching), or a linux-based distribution (typically, [ubuntu](https://ubuntu.com/appliance/vm) has a good reputation of being accessible and user-friendly).
+Download a version of "Microsoft Operating Systems" from [Azure Dev Tools for Teaching](https://aka.ms/devtoolsforteaching), or a Linux-based distribution (typically, [ubuntu](https://ubuntu.com/appliance/vm) has a good reputation of being accessible and user-friendly).
 #.
 Install and execute your version of Windows or Linux from your virtual machine, and follow the corresponding instructions to install the IDE you are interested in.

 Note that [it is illegal to execute macOS in a virtual environment that is not hosted on a mac computer](https://law.stackexchange.com/q/18282), which drastically reduces the interest for you to consider this option.